TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

 – or, instead of (1) and (2) –

-3. Fetch and merge all exception codes of the currently actively supported TYPO3 LTS (>= 9 LTS) by
+3. Combine both commands of fetching and merging new exception codes by

    .. code-block:: bash